Tabita99/Planet-Vegan/README.md

 creating my python functions to look for error when something was working because sometimes I may have forgotten to add the method on my from and that would be causing the issue.

+### Issues and Resolutions

+* When creating my dropdown list for my category on my navbar using materialise.
+The jquery would only activate the dropdown on the desktop and not the mobile side nav.
+This was resolved, by creating a separate and dropdown list for the desktop and mobile device and targeting the dropdown separately in jquery.

+* This issues was about my schema data on MongoDB, I had created and stored all my recipes on MongoDB by hand and used a struggling value to story my category.
+This was an issue because I had created four HTML pages for each recipe category.
+I could not retrieve the recipe categories by iterating through them due to an error in the categories collection.
+This was resolved by removing all recipes for my categories collection, and changing the value for category_name  field on collection to objectId so that each recipe had a unique id that could not be changed.
+I created a category id function that allowed to find the categories and their objectId.This allowed me to iterate through the categories to retrieve them all so they could appear on my dropdown list.
+This meant I could delete all  the HTML pages I made for the recipe  categories and just have one HTML page for all categories and iterate through them using template jinja and also delete my python functions for them, which meant less code and better functionality.

+* When creating my the card panel to store my recipes they were some minor issues with responsiveness.
+The recipes on the tablet devices where not in rows of two and would overlap each other.
+This was easily solved by changing font sizes of the recipes names on the tablet devices using media queries.

+* My dropdown list for my recipes categories would not appear on my mobile side nav.
+Whilst it was appearing on my desktop view, the issue is Flask only allows for loop to used once.
+I was using it twice as the loop on my desktop and my mobile device, regardless of which device I was using.
+To resolve this issue, I assigned categories to two different variables so they could be used in different loops, one to be used to call the desktop dropdown list and the other the mobile dropdown.

+* I had an issue with my search engine to retrieving the items searches and just redirecting me back to my search page.
+I found that did not add the method to the form and that was the issue with my search and changing  my query to from request.arg to request.form as it was looking for an argument and I had set none and that was also causing an issue.

+*  I had a lot issue with my recipes overflowing and making my website unresponsive and this was because of the of jinja template for loop and if statement and where I had placed them.
+To resolve these issue I just had to change their placements.

+* My Recipe form  to edit recipes did not have a text area for recipe description so each time, you'd try to get the recipe you'd have to re-enter you're description because it was not being retrieved in MongoDB.
+Quickly resolved by adding a recipes description text area so when trying to edit your recipe.